 - i.
 43 cm x 16 cm x 33 cm

 - ii.
 17" x 6" x 13" (INCHES)

 - iii.
 22 lbs / 10 kgs

-- f) Special or discounted fares seated in economy class section of the aircraft.

-1. The carrier will accept for transportation assistive devices for persons with disabilities in addition to the baggage allowances set out in the charts above at no additional charge to the person.
-For provisions related to the transportation of assistive devices for persons with disabilities, refer to:

-- a.
-Rule 70(G), Acceptance of mobility aids and other assistive devices - 2.
-If a passenger exceeds the maximum number of bags permitted and/or the maximum weight allowed for each bag or the maximum dimensions permitted for each checked or carry-on bag in the chart in (1) above, the passenger will be subject to the excess baggage charges set out in the chart in (E) below.

-NOTE: Musical instruments will be considered as part of the passenger's baggage allowance and there may be associated fees dependent on the fare purchased.
+- f) Special or discounted fares seated in economy class section of the aircraft. - 1.
+The carrier will accept for transportation assistive devices for persons with disabilities in addition to the baggage allowances set out in the charts above at no additional charge to the person.
+For provisions related to the transportation of assistive devices for persons with disabilities, refer to: - a.
+Rule 69(G), Acceptance of mobility aids and other assistive devices, or - Rule 70(G), Acceptance of mobility aids and other assistive devices, and/or - c.
+Rule 71(G), Acceptance of aids. - 2.
+If a passenger exceeds the maximum number of bags permitted and/or the maximum weight allowed for each bag or the maximum dimensions permitted for each checked or carry-on bag in the chart in (1) above, the passenger will be subject to the excess baggage charges set out in the chart in (E) below. - NOTE: Musical instruments will be considered as part of the passenger's baggage allowance and there may be associated fees dependent on the fare purchased.
 The carrier may also charge additional fees specific to the carriage of musical instruments.
-(See Rule 56(F), Acceptance of musical instruments as baggage)

-3. The passenger's name and contact information must appear on the baggage.
-It is recommended that the name and contact information also be included inside the baggage.

-D. Collection and Delivery of Baggage

-- The passenger has the right to retrieve their baggage without delay. - 2.
-Delivery will be made at the destination shown on the baggage tag. - Only the passenger who was given a baggage identification tag when the carrier took possession of the baggage is entitled to accept delivery of the baggage. - 4.
-If the passenger claiming the checked baggage is unable to produce their portion of the baggage identification tag and identify the baggage by means of its baggage identification tag, the carrier must receive satisfactory proof that the baggage belongs to the passenger in question before delivering the baggage to the passenger. - 5.
-Acceptance of the baggage without complaint, within the time limits stipulated in Rule 120(C), Liability - domestic transportation, by the passenger in possession of the baggage identification tag is evidence that the carrier delivered the baggage in good condition and in accordance with this tariff.
+(See Rule 56(F), Acceptance of musical instruments as baggage) - 3.
+The passenger's name and contact information must appear on the baggage.
+It is recommended that the name and contact information also be included inside the baggage. - D. Collection and Delivery of Baggage - 1.
+The passenger has the right to retrieve their baggage without delay. - 2.
+Delivery will be made at the destination shown on the baggage tag. - 3.
+Only the passenger who was given a baggage identification tag when the carrier took possession of the baggage is entitled to accept delivery of the baggage. - 4.
+If the passenger claiming the checked baggage is unable to produce their portion of the baggage identification tag and identify the baggage by means of its baggage identification tag, the carrier must receive satisfactory proof that the baggage belongs to the passenger in question before delivering the baggage to the passenger.

+5. Acceptance of the baggage without complaint, within the time limits stipulated in Rule 120(C), Liability - domestic transportation or Rule 121(C), Liability - international transportation, by the passenger in possession of the baggage identification tag is evidence that the carrier delivered the baggage in good condition and in accordance with this tariff.